-3. Ballot submission: in this step the voter constructs the ballot submission package, joining the ballot, its signatures and the bit commitment.
+III.
+Ballot submission: in this step the voter constructs the ballot submission package, joining the ballot, its signatures and the bit commitment.
 At this time the voter can save this data into secure storage.
 This is an optional step, because it helps improving accuracy but affects privacy.
 Then he submits this package, ciphered with a hybrid cryptosystem using a random symmetric session key and the election's public key, through the Anonymizer, concluding the voting protocol.
-The voter can submit the same package to any Counter as many times as he feels necessary to be sure that the ballot has reached its destination.
+The voter can submit the same package to any Counter as many times as he feels necessary to be sure that the ballot as reach its destination.

-After the end of the election, the Commissioner publishes the election private key.
+After the end of the election the Commissioner publishes the election private key.
 Then the counting process is performed by the Counters and involves the following steps:

-- a) Decipher each submission package with the election's private key. - b) Verifying for each package that all required t signatures from Administrators are present. - c) Remove the repeated votes, which are the ones with the same bit commitment.
-If the length of the bit commitment is large enough (160 bits in REVS) the danger of collisions is negligible. - d) Tallying the votes that successfully pass steps two and three. - e) When using multiple Counters, the master Counter collects all previous verified votes.
+- 1) Decipher the submission package with election's private key. - 2) Verifying that all required t signatures from Administrators are present. - 3) Removing repeated votes, which are the ones with the same bit commitment.
+If the length of the bit commitment is large enough (160 bits in REVS) the danger of collisions is negligible. - 4) Tallying the remaining votes. - 5) When using multiple Counters, the master Counter collects all previous verified votes.
 Then checks for repeated votes using the bit commitment, and proceeds with the final tally.

-All the Counters also publish the contents of all received submission packages, and the Administrators publish all the blindly signed ballot digests.
-After this publication the voter, with the information saved during the voting protocol, can verify if his vote was counted.
-If the vote is not present at the tally he can reclaim presenting anonymously the previously saved vote.
-In addition, anybody can verify the relation between the total number of votes and the total possible valid votes signed by the Administrators.
+All the Counters publish the contents of all received submission packages, and the Administrators publish all the blindly signed ballots.

+After this publication the voter can verify if his vote was counted.
+If the vote isn't present at the tally he can reclaim presenting anonymously the previous saved vote.
+Also, everybody can verify the relation between the total number of votes and the total possible valid votes signed by the Administrators.